williamouyang/okta.github.io/_source/docs/api/resources/templates.md

 ---

 ## Overview
 The Okta Templates API provides operations to manage custom templates.
-Currently only the sms custom templates are implemented.
+Currently only the SMS custom templates are implemented.

-## Sms Templates
+## SMS Templates
-Sms templates are used to customize the sms message sent to the users.
-By default a single sms template "default" exists.
-All custom templates must have **${code}** variable as part of the text.
-The **${code}** variable will be replaced with the actual sms code when the message is sent.
-Optionally a variable **${org.name}** can be used.
-If a template contains **${org.name}** variable it will be replaced with organization name before the sms message is sent.
+SMS templates customize the SMS message sent to users.
+One default SMS template is provided.
+All custom templates must have the variable **${code}** as part of the text.
+The **${code}** variable is replaced with the actual SMS code when the message is sent.
+Optionally, you can use the variable **${org.name}**.
+If a template contains **${org.name}**, it is replaced with organization name before the SMS message is sent.

-## Sms Template Model
+## SMS Template Model

 ### Example
 ~~~json